-The school has engaged with Teach First providing staff with access to CPD.
-Teaching and learning approaches were modified so that the Rosenshine Principles are used as the teaching and learning style.
+The school has engaged with Raising Attainment through Well-Being providing staff with access to CPD, TTEducation suite of online CPD and National College suite of online CPD.
+Teaching and learning approaches were embedded so that the Rosenshine Principles are used as the teaching and learning style.